AirgoAtlasAI/atlasai/README.md

 For comparison, the analysis was conducted on three different Armrest model:
 1. Anisotropic armrest LS-Dyna model created using ATLAS-AI integrated with Moldflow
-2. Anisotropic armrest LS-Dyna model created using ATLAS-AI integrated with Moldex3D BLM approach.
+2. Anisotropic armrest LS-Dyna model created using ATLAS-AI integrated with Moldex3D BLM method.
 3. Quasi-isotropic armrest LS-Dyna model, assuming a conventional 70% knockdown factor on the TDS 0-degree stress-strain curve. (i.e. without ATLAS-AI and Moldex3D)

 #### Pre-Processing for Anisotropic models